BAMresearch/ctsimu-artist-module/docs/coordinate_system.md

 # ::ctsimu::coordinate_system
-This submodule provides a class for coordinate systems and coordinate transformations, and two helper functions.
+This submodule provides a class for coordinate systems and coordinate transformations, and helper functions for basis transformations and changing reference frames.

 ## Functions